Ashin: Early life

 Ashin was born in Beitou District, Taiwan into a family of four, consisting of his parents, himself, and a younger brother.
 His family owned a record store, which inspired his passion for music.
 Ashin's childhood ambition was to become a singer, but his vocal range was too narrow.
 He claims his bandmates selected him to be Mayday's singer as he was the worst instrumentalist out of all of them.
 Ashin can play both guitar and drums.

 Education

 Ashin attended a public elementary and middle school in Beitou District.
 After graduating from middle school, he was accepted into one of the top high schools in Taiwan, The Affiliated Senior High School of National Taiwan Normal University, where he majored in visual arts.
 Ashin joined the high school's guitar club and was made president the following year.
 It was in the guitar club that he met the other members of Mayday: Monster, Masa, and Stone.
+He also served as the chairman of the National Taiwan Normal University Senior High School Graduates Association.
 At the age of 19, he started composing.
 The first song, "Hao Ju Hao San", was released on Richie Jen's 2001 album "Fei Niao."
 After graduating from high school, Ashin attended Shih Chien University, where he majored in interior design.
-Mayday began to start seeing success while Ashin was still in college.
+Mayday began to have success while Ashin was still in college.